arph226/BAE305-SP25-Lab1/README.md

   - Using the oscilloscope’s automatic measurement feature.
   - Using the DMM
  - We compared measured values to the function generator’s dial settings
- - We adjusted frequency and amplitude of the waveform to observe changes
+ - We adjusted frequency and amplitude of the waveform using the function generator to observe changes in each value through the oscilloscope wave produced.

 # Test Results
 The results obtained for step 1 of the Test Procedures are shown in the table below.
 All resistors were found to be in tolerance